 Sacral segment S2-S4 (intermediolateral spinal cord segment S2-S3-S4) Innervate: left 1/3 transverse colon, descending colon, rectum, bladder, reproductive organs

 2. Sympathetic Function - The "Thoracolumbar Division": "Fight or Flight"

-Catabolic system, the sympathetic system expends body energy resources, depresses immune functions and releases epinephrine (adrenaline) and norepinephrine (noradrenaline) hormones.
+The catabolic system, the sympathetic system expends body energy resources, depresses immune functions, and releases epinephrine (adrenaline) and norepinephrine (noradrenaline) hormones.